 WMLL grounds crew

 WMLL is lucky to have a professional, experienced grounds crew led by Torrie Lindner, the Head Groundskeeper.
-While the grounds crew works full-time from spring through fall, their budget and resources are limited and the normally 2.5 to 3.5-person crew will be working with only 1.5-people for the remainder of the season.
 Paul Zwaska, the volunteer Buildings and Grounds Oversight Advisor to the WMLL Board of Directors, advises the grounds crew.
 Paul brings a wealth of knowledge and experience from his 15 years as Head Groundskeeper for the Baltimore Orioles along with a BS in Soil Science (with a Specialty in Turf and Grounds Management) from UW-Madison.

 Prevention before a rain event